 Watch for symptoms – If you contract this, you’ll likely experience one or more of the following symptoms (or none): fever, cough, shortness of breath, fatigue, muscle or body aches, headaches, loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting or diarrhea.
 Doctors say symptoms appear in two to 14 days after exposure.
 The CDC regularly updates a list of symptoms and provides a self-checker.

 Get tested – If you experience symptoms or make contact with someone who has or is experiencing symptoms of COVID-19, you should get tested.
-Click here to find a testing site near you and click here to find a place to get tested regardless of your immigration status.
+Click here to read the office's testing guide (En español) and click here to find a place to get tested regardless of your immigration status.
 Some tests are free and others can cost between $50 and $200 without insurance, but you should ask your insurance provider if they cover them.
 Depending on where you live and when you have time to go, you may have to wait a few days for an opening if you don’t show symptoms.

 Stay home – Work from home if you can and go out when you need to.
 Public health experts say and data shows the more we limit out time outside around others, the less likely we are to get the virus and spread it.
 Because some who contract COVID-19experience no symptoms at all and feel fine, it is important that everyone stay home and practice healthy habits as if everyone has the virus.
 When you’re around others and don’t need to be, you’re potentially contributing to a domino effect of spreading it to others more at risk to serious complications or those who go home to more at-risk people.

-Keep your distance and wear a mask – If you must go out, the Centers for Disease Control and Prevention recommends you avoid close contact by staying at least six feet from others while wearing a mask.
+Keep your distance and wear a mask – If you must go out or if you are indoors with people who do not live in your household, the Centers for Disease Control and Prevention recommends you avoid close contact by staying at least six feet from others while wearing a facemask.
 Doing these simple things keeps you and everyone around you safer.
-You can buy a reusable mask almost anywhere or you can make one yourself using things you probably have at home.
+You can buy a reusable facemask almost anywhere or you can make one yourself using things you probably have at home.

 Have healthy habits – Whether you’re out grabbing groceries for the next few weeks or at home with your family, maintaining good hygiene help keep you and those around you safe and healthy.
 Cover your coughs and sneezes with a tissue (then throw it away and sanitize or wash your hands) or the inside of your elbow, wash your hands often with soap and water, and clean frequently touched surfaces and objects.
 If you are sick, self-isolate.
 Always be sure to get enough sleep, water and healthy foods and take time to unwind away from an electronic device to manage stress and keep your mind clear.